baggariSiva/expo/README.md

-# Expo on Elestio
+# Expo using expo init on Elestio

-This is a minimal example of a Expo site created using expo init
+This is a minimal example of a Expo app created using expo init

 Click on the button below to deploy this repository with CI/CD on Elestio: